unckless/RobUnckless_Lab_Notebook/_posts/2019-04-10-8-Moorea-Coral-Extractions.md

 1. Centrifuged all tubes at 12,000 rcf for 1 minute to pellet any debris and beads that got through the sieve
 2. Removed supernatant into new 1.5mL tubes
-3. Added 1 volume Genomic Binding Buffer to each tube, vortexed and spun down
+3. Added 1 volume (460µl) Genomic Binding Buffer to each tube, vortexed and spun down
-  - Corals: 690µl
-  - M6: 200µl
-  - M7: 400µl
 4. 700µl, or all for the mussels, of sample was added to the kit spin column and centrifuged at 12,000 rcf for 1 minute
 5. Collection tubes were discarded
 6. The rest of the coral samples were run through the column in the same way